Gaylor Lakes in Yosemite National Park.

 Hike Features: Views of Dana Meadows, Mt.
 Dana, Gaylor Peak, other Sierra peaks, and Middle and Upper Gaylor Lakes

-However, the initial climb was not peaceful – it was a booty and quad burner!
+Be prepared for the initial climb.
+It’s a booty and quad burner!

-The muscle burn and breathlessness were worth it once we reached the top of the ridge and saw the High Sierra peaks in the distance.
+The muscle burn and breathlessness are worth it once you reach the top of the ridge and see the High Sierra peaks in the distance.

 Look back behind you as you climb higher and higher for incredible views of the alpine landscape.